yaoman1324/yaoman1324.github.io/_pages/2_research.md

 **Working Papers**

 * **Yao, Man**.
-“Persistence of the Gender Frame: Unpacking Gender Perceptions of Ambiguous Chinese Names in the United States.”
+“Persistence of the Gender Frame: Gender Perceptions of Ambiguous Chinese Names in the United States.”

 * **Yao, Man**, Claudia Buchmann, and Zhen Wang. “ 'He literally knows everything': Users’ Gender Perceptions of ChatGPT on Twitter"